thompson318/emap/docs/dev/intellij.md

 ### For components which require a docker container to run tests

 Don't delete the fakeuds definition because it's needed for emap-in-a-box, and it will be needed if we bring the non-proprietary bits of hoover into this repo.

+### Troubleshooting

+It's common to get an "internal compiler error" when running tests from IntelliJ.
+This can be intermittent and rather frustrating to debug.
+Double-checking the settings on this page is recommended, especially re annotation processing.
+Sometimes it's better to use an older JDK that matches the target language version.
+In the project settings, make sure that all the language versions are set and/or being detected correctly.
+You can also try running `mvn clean` from the command line.
+To do so, you might need to [install maven separately](https://maven.apache.org/download.cgi) if you were so far only using the version bundled with IntelliJ.